mr19m010/mpk_AIproject_group3/README.md

 Any openly available libraries can be used.
 You have to analyze your algorithm concerning time and memory usage (gprof and Valgrind) - without this analysis no points will be given!
 At the end the group will have to give a presentation (pptx) describing all the used strategies to solve the given problem.

-Is this the real life, or is it just fantasy.
-No its a test you silly :P
-testwolf
-123